i3a7h3/CXR-AnoFAIR/README.md

 ## :running_man: Train
-Our training experiments are organized into several folders, each containing detailed instructions, optimized hyperparameters, and experiment-specific code.
+Our training experiments are organized into several folders, each containing detailed instructions, **_optimized hyperparameters_**, and **_experiment-specific code_**.
 For each experiment, refer to the corresponding folder for information about training procedures, parameter settings, and evaluation methods.

 | Train Table | Description |
 |---|---|